Coordination polymerization: Specialty monomers

-Many alkenes do not polymerize in the presence of Ziegler–Natta or Kaminsky catalysts.
+Many alkenes do not polymerize in the presence of Ziegler–Natta or Kaminsky systems, which are highly active for ethylene and propylene.
 This problem applies to polar olefins such as vinyl chloride, vinyl ethers, and acrylate esters.
+Instead, these polymerizations are effected on a large scale by other kinds of catalysts, such as free-radicals.

+Also of interest are copolymers derived from ethylene with polar monomers.
+One such material of significant commercial value is ethylene-vinyl acetate copolymer.
+It is produced by free-radical methods.
+Much effort has been devoted to possible coordination polymerization of such mixed nonpolar/polar monomers.
+Traditional Ziegler-Natta, Phillips, and Kaminsky catalysts are poisoned by polar monomers.
+This predicament has led to a focus on catalysis by "softer" metals such as palladium and nickel.
+These efforts have not led to commercial processes.

 Butadiene polymerization

 The annual production of polybutadiene is 2.1 million tons (2000).
 The process employs a neodymium-based homogeneous catalyst.

 Principles

 Coordination polymerization has a great impact on the physical properties of vinyl polymers such as polyethylene and polypropylene compared to the same polymers prepared by other techniques such as free-radical polymerization.
 The polymers tend to be linear and not branched and have much higher molar mass.
 Coordination type polymers are also stereoregular and can be isotactic or syndiotactic instead of just atactic.
 This tacticity introduces crystallinity in otherwise amorphous polymers.
 From these differences in polymerization type the distinction originates between low-density polyethylene (LDPE), high-density polyethylene (HDPE) or even ultra-high-molecular-weight polyethylene (UHMWPE).